Filtered screens and augmented Teichm\"uller space: Background and notation

-An {\em ideal arc} $e$ in $F$ is (the isotopy class of) an arc embedded in $F$ with its endpoints at the punctures.
+\begin{definition}[Ideal arc, quasi cell decomposition] An {\em ideal arc} $e$ in $F$ is (the isotopy class of) an arc embedded in $F$ with its endpoints at the punctures.
 A {\it quasi cell decomposition} or q.c.d.\ of $F$ is a collection of ideal arcs pairwise disjointly embedded in $F$ except perhaps at their endpoints, no two of which are parallel, so that each complementary component is either a polygon or an exactly once-punctured polygon.
-A q.c.d.\ is said to be {\it based} at the collection of punctures arising as endpoints of arcs comprising it regarded as the subset of decorated punctures.
+A q.c.d.\ is said to be {\it based} at the collection of punctures arising as endpoints of its arcs, with these punctures regarded as the subset of decorated punctures $\mathcal{P}$. \end{definition}

 A q.c.d.\ is in particular an {\it ideal cell decomposition} or i.c.d.\ if each complementary region is unpunctured.
 A maximal i.c.d.\ (and q.c.d.\ respectively) has only complementary triangles (as well as once-punctured monogons) and is called an {\it ideal triangulation} (and a {\it quasi triangulation}).